resolritter/library/readme.md

 The first setup for any given actor is registering his own channel of communication through a lock which, as mentioned in the [previous section](#once-cell-mention), is globally reachable through an OnceCell (note: reliance on such mechanism does mean that redundancy cannot be achieved using this approach as it currently is implemented).
 Availability through the OnceCell is done for the sake of making this actor's channel discoverable, always, whenever it comes up (it might crash at some point and [that's fine](#let-it-crash)).

-**endpoint_actor** expands to the [repetitive code](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L124) you'd normally have to write by hand, which is unwrapping the enums and forwarding the payload ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L97)) to the function which does whatever you want with the payload + the messages' embellished data (as shown in [resource_messaging](#resource_messaging), in this app's case it's the database pool, but it could be anything else you wanted).
+**endpoint_actor** expands to the [repetitive code](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L124) you'd normally have to write by hand, which is unwrapping the enums and forwarding the payload ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L97)) to the function which does whatever you want with the payload + the messages' embellished data (as shown in [actor_msg_resources](#actor_msg_resources), in this app's case it's the database pool, but it could be anything else you wanted).

 ```
 endpoint_actor::generate!({ actor: User }, {